shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 By the end of the example, you will be able to track a tag as it arrives into the BackStock, transitions to the SalesFloor, and then departs out the front door of the store.

-## Prerequsites
+## Prerequisites
-1. It is assumed that the controller is already running and the sensors are running and connected to the controller.
+1. It is assumed that the Intel&reg; RSP Controller application (hereafter referred to as RSP Controller) is already running and the sensor has its antennas attached, is running, and is connected to the RSP Controller.

-2. In [DevkitRetailCluster.json](./DevkitRetailCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the Devkit.
-This cluster configuration file is an example that establishes the two locations of interest (BackStock, SalesFloor) at a single facility (Retail_Store_8402), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have gone out the front entrance, and assigns appropriate behaviors for reading RFID tags.

-3. Hide the Tags
+2. Hide the Tags
 Make sure no tags are visible to the sensors in order to see a complete use case scenario.
+You can hide the tags by enclosing them in some metallic material, like a metal box or some aluminum foil.  you can also hide the tags under a laptop or computer.

 ## Configure / Control the Intel&reg; RSP Controller Application
+To configure and use the RSP Controller, one of the main components is the cluster file.
+The cluster file specifies how the sensors should be grouped together, which behavior settings should be used, which personalities (if any) should be assigned to the sensors, and what aliases should be assigned to the sensors' antenna ports (for unique/custom location reporting).

+__Note:__ In the following instructions, the term YOUR_PROJECT_DIRECTORY will refer to the directory where the cloned rsp-sw-toolkit-gw repo contents reside (the default location is ~/projects/), and the term YOUR_DEPLOY_DIRECTORY will refer to the directory where the Intel&reg; RSP Controller Application was deployed (the default location is ~/deploy/).

+In the [DevkitRetailCluster.json](./DevkitRetailCluster.json) file (located at YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/), edit the sensor device ids in the sensor_groups to match the sensors included with the Devkit.
+This cluster configuration file is an example that establishes the two locations of interest (BackStock, SalesFloor) at a single facility (Retail_Store_8402), configures one sensor to be in the BackStock and the other sensor to be in the SalesFloor, assigns the SalesFloor sensor with an EXIT personality in order to detect when tags have gone out the front entrance, assigns the appropriate behaviors for reading RFID tags, and assigns appropriate aliases to the antenna ports for reporting tag locations by a singular sensor location as opposed to by indiviual sensor ports.

-After the prerequisites have been met, choose one of the following methods to configure and control the application.
+After the cluster file has been edited and saved, choose one of the following methods to configure and control the RSP Controller.
 Each method accomplishes the same configuration tasks.
 - Using the Web Admin
 - Using the MQTT Messaging API

-Note: In the following instructions, the term YOUR_PROJECT_DIRECTORY will refer to the directory where the cloned rsp-sw-toolkit-gw repo contents reside, and the term YOUR_DEPLOY_DIRECTORY will refer to the directory where the Intel&reg; RSP Controller Application was deployed.

 ___